How toll free numbers actually disconnect, and what happens next

 Carriers hold past 120 days

 The 120 day window is a floor, not a ceiling.
 Resp Orgs can hold numbers past the aging deadline indefinitely.
 We see thousands of numbers in our snapshot that have been in DISCONNECT or TRANSIT for years, sitting on a Resp Org's account that has not released them.
-There is no regulatory enforcement that forces a release; the rules say "120 days minimum," not "120 days maximum."
+There is no regulatory enforcement that forces phone companies to actually disconnect and discard numbers, so they often err on the side of doing nothing, and numbers can linger for a long time.

 Carriers release early

 Carriers can also release a number EARLY, before the 120 day clock runs out.
-About 5% of the release events we observe happen at random times of day, not the standard 04:00 UTC drop.
-These early releases are unpredictable and very hard to catch unless you are polling that specific Resp Org's inventory continuously.
+About 5% of the release events we observe happen at random times of day, not the standard midnight drop.
+These early releases are unpredictable and very hard to catch unless you are polling for that specific number continuously.
 We are building per-Resp-Org behavior profiles so our catcher knows which inventories to watch intra-day for early drops.

 Some "spare drops" are coordinated handoffs

-The line between "released via spare pool" and "transferred directly to another carrier" is blurry.
-Most resporg changes we observe are direct transfers (one carrier hands the number to another without it ever touching SPARE).
-Some "spare pool drops" are actually coordinated handoffs disguised as the open race: a number drops at a random time and is claimed by another carrier within one second, which can only happen with prior coordination since no catcher can poll every second of every day across every Resp Org.
+The line between "released via spare pool" and "transferred directly to another carrier" can also be blurry.
+Most Resp Org changes we observe are direct transfers (one carrier hands the number to another without it ever touching SPARE).
+Some "spare pool drops" are actually coordinated handoffs disguised as the open race: a number drops at a random time and is claimed by another carrier within one second, which can only happen with prior coordination, since no catcher can poll every second of every day across every Resp Org.

 Common questions